 1. Keyword Usage and Placement.

 It all starts with knowing what you want to rank for – focus keyword.
-If you don’t know what your ideal customers are typing into search engines to find information related to your niche market, you’re dead in the water.
+You’re dead in the water if you don’t know what your ideal customers are typing into search engines to find information related to your niche market.

-The next step is to strategically place the focus keyword in some ideal places on your web page.
+The next step is strategically placing the focus keyword in ideal places on your web page.

 But while this practice remains one of the most informed best practices for on-page optimization, its influence on search engine ranking has been known to have fallen in recent years.